sourceruckus/firmwarenator/README.md

 Firmwarenator is a utility for creating a fw.img file containing all the firmware required for the host system.

-NOTE: This depends on having the "Loading firmware from %s" printout enabled
-      in the kernel (e.g., add "dyndbg='func fw_get_filesystem_firmware +fmp'"
-      to kernel commandline) and the kernel ring buffer being fresh enough to still have that output available.
+**NOTE**: This depends on having the "Loading firmware from %s" printout enabled in the kernel (e.g., add `dyndbg='func fw_get_filesystem_firmware +fmp'` to kernel commandline) and the kernel ring buffer being fresh enough to still have that output available.

-      And that all depends on already having a bootable system w/ an uptodate /lib/firmware directory, at least temporarily.
+**NOTE**: And that all depends on already having a bootable system w/ an uptodate /lib/firmware directory, at least temporarily.

 Get the latest and greatest from https://github.com/sourceruckus/firmwarenator.